dCache/dcache-book2/rf-clients-dccp.md

 Description
 ===========

-The PROG-DCCP utility provides a `cp`(1) like functionality on the DCACHE file system.
+The PROG-DCCP utility provides a `cp`(1) like functionality on the dCache file system.
 The source must be a single file while the destination could be a directory name or a file name.
 If the directory is a destination, a new file with the same name as the source name will be created there and the contents of the source will be copied.
-If the final destination file exists in DCACHE, it won't be overwritten and an error code will be returned.
+If the final destination file exists in dCache, it won't be overwritten and an error code will be returned.
 Files in regular file systems will always be overwritten if the `-i` option is not specified.
 If the source and the final destination file are located on a regular file system, the PROG-DCCP utility can be used similar to the `cp`(1) program.

 Options
 =======